HomeTools & UtilitiesWeather Apps for Android

 Which weather app has the best home screen widget?

 If widgets are your priority, Overdrop and Carrot Weather are the two we recommend trying.
 Both give you deep control over layout, size, and style, with animated touches that look great.
 Overdrop leans more toward visual flair, while Carrot mixes good looks with its trademark humor.
-For a cleaner, more minimal widget, Google Weather and Pixel Weather are quietly excellent.
+For a cleaner, more minimal widget, Weawow and Pixel Weather are quietly excellent, though Pixel Weather only runs on Pixel phones.

 Do weather apps drain a lot of battery on Android?

 They can if you let several run constant background location and frequent refreshes at once.
 To keep things in check, pick one main app, set location access to while using only, and ease back the refresh frequency.
-Lightweight options like Today Weather and the built in Google Weather sip power, and pairing them with one of the best battery saver apps keeps everything in check.
+Lightweight options like Today Weather and Weawow sip power, and pairing them with one of the best battery saver apps keeps everything in check.